 Bring on the Veggies

-If you don’t have a garden, don’t worry!
-Nowadays, fresh herbs and spices can be bought at almost any grocery store.
-Look for fresh fruit and vegetable stands over the summer for freshly grown herbs and spices.
-Herbs add tons of flavors to any dish or beverage, and also contain vitamins and minerals that are important for cancer prevention.
+Fresh herbs and spices can be bought at almost any grocery store, and in the summertime, you can also find lovely options at farmers’ markets.
+Herbs add tons of flavors to any dish or beverage and contain vitamins and minerals that are important for cancer prevention.
 Some summer herbs include mint, oregano, and basil.

-Mint contains antioxidants but is also helpful with digestion.
-This can be beneficial in helping nausea, vomiting, and indigestion from chemotherapy.
-Add mint to teas or even make mint water for extra flavor.
-Try our Mint and Hibiscus Tea for a hot or even iced beverage during the summer.
+Mint contains antioxidants and helps with digestion.
+This can be beneficial in helping reduce the severity of nausea and indigestion from chemotherapy.
+Add mint to teas or even make Mint Water for extra flavor.
+Try our Mint & Hibiscus Tea for a hot or iced beverage during the summer.

-Everyone loves dessert, and in the summer there is often a craving for something cold and sweet.
-Cold desserts are soothing and are easy to digest, especially when having a rough day going through treatment.
-These Raspberry Lemon Ice Pops are perfect on a hot summer day and fun and easy to eat!
+Everyone loves dessert, and in the summer, there is often a craving for something cold and sweet.
+Cold desserts are soothing and easy to digest, especially when having a rough day going through treatment.
+These fun Raspberry Lemon Ice Pops are perfect on a hot summer day and are easy to eat.
 Granitas are also a popular dessert during the summer.
-Granitas are a semi frozen dessert made from fruit, sugar and sometimes herbs.
+Granitas are a semi-frozen dessert made from fruit, sugar, and sometimes herbs.
 They will help you stay hydrated and give you a soothing, sweet finish to a meal.
 Try our Watermelon Granita for a new summer dessert!

 Especially with the warmer weather, it is extremely important to stay hydrated.
-Water helps with digestion, nutrient absorption from food and softening bowel movements (NIH).
-Water can specifically help from dehydration, which is as common side effect for chemotherapy.
+Water helps with digestion, nutrient absorption from food, and softening bowel movements.
+Water can prevent dehydration, which is a common side effect of chemotherapy.
 Chemotherapy patients often complain about water having a metallic taste.
-As a solution, you can add fruits, vegetables and even herbs to your water to make it more flavorful.
+As a solution, you can add fruits, vegetables, and even herbs to your water to make it more flavorful.
 A few of our favorite summertime hydrating beverages to help mask the metallic taste:

-Remember to enjoy the sunshine, but don’t forget to stay cool, nourished and hydrated!
+Enjoy the sunshine, but don’t forget to stay cool, nourished, and hydrated!